 During the last few weeks of growing the leaves for Matcha, the leaves are shaded to intensify the nutrients within them as they grow.
 Fascinating!

-Decoration Ideas For Your Matcha Green Tea Cookies
+Decoration Ideas For Your Japanese Matcha Green Tea Cookies

 Matcha and white chocolate are a classic combination.
 If you’re not fussed about keeping this recipe vegan, go ahead and use regular white chocolate.